sahib/misc/os-quiz/slides.md

 1. ...have exited before but still continue to run because some threads are not finished.

 <!--
+Answer 2.

+Despite the name, they are usually not dangerous and do not need to be killed.
+Killing them might even trigger bugs, as the process that created them might still want to retrieve the result of this child.

+They get created when a parent process creates a child, let it run and exit but does not wait() on it's result.
+Only when this is done the kernel can be sure that the result of this process is not required anymore.

 NOTE: Unkillable processes are usually in D (Uninterruptable sleep), usually when the process called into the kernel and e.g. a driver does not return a result.
 -->